Highlights

 Københavns Universitet (KU)

-Rebecca Adler-Nissen is a professor of Political Science at the University of Copenhagen and center director of CAISA.
-She researches global and European technology policy and the intersection of artificial intelligence and geopolitics.
+Rebecca Adler-Nissen is a Professor of Political Science at the University of Copenhagen and Director of CAISA.
+Her research focuses on global and European technology policy, with a particular emphasis on the intersection of artificial intelligence and geopolitics.

 Deputy Director